flopgov/flopradioapp/README.md

 - Tap the "How to Install FlopRadio" button.

-- Follow the simple on-screen instructions to add FlopRadio to your iPhone's home screen.
+- Follow the simple on-screen instructions to add FlopRadio to your iPhone, iPad or Mac's home screen.
 This will make it act more like a regular app!

 ✨ Technologies Used